THE VMIAC DECLARATION

 The declaration is a collective dream about the future.

-We dreamed about what it would look like when we replace the mental health system with something wonderful.
+We dreamed about what it would look like when we replaced the mental health system with something extraordinary.

-This declaration was collectively created by people from all around Victoria with lived experience of emotional distress, trauma, neurodiversity and mental health challenges.
+This declaration was collectively created by people from all around Victoria with lived experiences of emotional distress, trauma, neurodiversity and mental health challenges.
 It was first launched on 1 November 2019.

 This is a living vision.
 It will keep evolving as long as we all keep dreaming.